9brada6/tabs-with-posts/development.md

 - ➕ On widget refresh cache, after the success dispatch, say a message when the cache has been successfully created.
 - ➕ Test Redis object caching.
 - ➕ In the script that generates the .POT file, do not override previous translations?
+- Add more rating icons, like trophies, smiles, thumbs.